Docker Template Stack .NET

 dotnet --list-runtimes

-Assuming that the Docker container has been successfully created and can be started with: docker exec -it net8-service-net-core8-img-1 bash we will show here how you can create a .NET 8.0 Template application with the different scripts that are provided within Docker.
+Assuming that the Docker container has been successfully created and can be started with: docker exec -it net8-service-net-core8-img-1 bash we will show here how you can create a .NET 8.0 Template application with the different scripts that are provided within setup.
+In general there are three methods that will be described below:

-This container includes 11 ready-to-use script templates for creating different types of .NET 8 applications.
-When you start the docker container, you will automatically enter the host mount workspace (/hostmount/workspace) in your Bash Shell, if not, cd to that directory.
+This container includes a number of ready-to-use script templates for creating different types of .NET 8 applications.
+When you start the docker CLI container, you will automatically enter the host mount workspace (/hostmount/workspace) in your Bash Shell, if not, cd to that directory.

 To access the scripts: